torvalds/linux/Documentation/core-api/rbtree.rst

 --------------

-Computing the leftmost (smallest) node is quite a common task for binary search trees, such as for traversals or users relying on a the particular order for their own logic.
+Computing the leftmost (smallest) node is quite a common task for binary search trees, such as for traversals or users relying on the particular order for their own logic.
 To this end, users can use 'struct rb_root_cached' to optimize O(logN) rb_first() calls to a simple pointer fetch avoiding potentially expensive tree iterations.
 This is done at negligible runtime